Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-api-version.md

 This change is additive and could be made available in the current **v1.0** version.

 ### Example of breaking changes
-Now consider a scenario where we revert to the original structure of the User entity.
+Now consider a scenario where we revert to the original structure of the User entity, causing the removal of a previously available feature.
 ```
 <EntityType Name="User">
     <Key>